Statistical study of a large and cleaned sample of ultraluminous and hyperluminous X-ray sources: Discussion

 \subsection{Nature of HLXs}

 \defcitealias{Barrows2019}{B19}

 Taking advantage of the large sky coverage and sensitivities of the catalogues we used, we were able to constitute a sample of 191 HLX candidates.
-Unlike ULXs, their classification by the classifier (mostly as AGN) cannot be interpreted in terms of contaminants.
-Moreover, \cite{Barrows2019} (hereafter \citetalias{Barrows2019}) found that their HLX population is at least partly consistent with accreting black holes at the centre of dwarf galaxies, satellites of the matched host.
-Similarly, their high luminosities and galactocentric distances tend to bias the classifier towards the AGN class, particularly given that no HLX is present in the training sample of the classifier.
-On the other hand, because some reliable HLXs are seen to have soft spectra, with most events detected below 1~keV, some of which being explained by the total or partial tidal disruption of a star by an intermediate-mass black hole \citep{godet2014,Lin2018}, their classification as soft sources is expected.
-The filtering of HLXs thus relies on manual inspection and the removal of known background and foreground sources.
+Unlike ULXs, their classification by the classifier (mostly as AGN) cannot be used to identify their nature.
+Their high luminosities and galactocentric distances tend to bias the classifier towards the AGN class, particularly given that no HLX is present in the training sample of the classifier.
+However, \cite{Barrows2019} (hereafter \citetalias{Barrows2019}) found that their HLX population is at least partly consistent with accreting black holes at the centre of dwarf galaxies, satellites of the matched host.
+On the other hand, some HLXs are seen to have soft spectra, with most events detected below 1~keV, some of which being explained by the total or partial tidal disruption of a star by an intermediate-mass black hole \citep{godet2014,Lin2018}.
+Their classification as soft sources is therefore expected.
+The filtering of HLXs thus relies on visual inspection and the removal of known background and foreground sources.

 A few contaminants may be left in the sample of selected HLXs.
 From the $\log N - \log S$ estimations reported in Table \ref{tab:ncontam}, the fraction of contaminants in the 2SXPS, 4XMM and CSC2 samples are $\sim 20$\%, $\sim 70$\% and $\sim 60$\%, after removal of spurious sources and before removal of known background and foreground sources.
 The shallower sensitivity of 2SXPS results in HLX candidates in nearby galaxies only, hence the lower contamination rate.
 The high contamination rates obtained for other surveys agree with the 70\% estimate of \cite{Zolotukhin2016}, but are in contrast with the 7\% of contaminants reported in \citetalias{Barrows2019}.
 As they explain, this difference is mainly driven by the lower angular sizes of their galaxies, most of them being located beyond 1000 Mpc, a distance range which is not probed by our sample.
 By using large and deep photometric redshift surveys, we were able to drastically reduce our high initial contamination fraction (background sources represent 85-95\% of sources reported in the last column of Table \ref{tab:ncontam}).
 Following the reasoning of Section \ref{sec:nbcontam} on ULX candidates, we conservatively expect the contamination rate among robust candidates (resp. robust and weak candidates) to be $\sim 20\%$ (resp. $\sim 30$\%).
 Thus, our slightly larger HLX sample is the result of the larger sky coverage of GLADE, \textit{Swift}-XRT and \textit{XMM-Newton}, to provide local analogues to their HLX population, better suited for future individual follow-ups.